Unsupervised domain adaptation for radioisotope identification in gamma spectroscopy: Conclusions

 \section{Conclusions}

 This study uses UDA to improve the performance of radioisotope identification models in scenarios where target-domain data is available but lacks ground-truth labels.
-We compared several different UDA methods (ADDA, DAN, DANN, DeepCORAL, DeepJDOT) and architectural backbondes (MLP, CNN, TBNN), finding that UDA provides a statistically significant improvement to testing scores in both sim-to-sim and sim-to-real scenarios.
+We compared several different UDA methods (ADDA, DAN, DANN, DeepCORAL, DeepJDOT, Mean Teacher, SimCLR) and architectural backbones (MLP, CNN, TBNN), finding that UDA provides a statistically significant improvement to testing scores in both sim-to-sim and sim-to-real scenarios.
 These improvements were more pronounced in the sim-to-real studies, where we found that DAN and DANN reliably yielded double digit improvements to testing accuracy across the MLP and TBNN model families.
 For instance, the DAN TBNN-LinEmb achieves a testing accuracy of $0.904 \pm 0.022$ on the experimental \LaBr{} dataset, compared to $0.754 \pm 0.014$ of the source-only model.
 The improvements in the sim-to-sim scenario were less pronounced but still statistically significant, validating the hypothesis that domain shift in sim-to-sim was more challenging to resolve using unsupervised feature alignment.

-We support the conclusions of this study using a range of quantitative diagnostic metrics and qualitative explainability and interpretability techniques.
+We support the conclusions of this study using a range of quantitative diagnostic metrics and qualitative explainability techniques.
 In addition to testing accuracy, DAN achieves improved likelihood, calibration, and margin compared to the source-only model on the sim-to-real \LaBr{} dataset.
-Furthermore, SHAP analysis reveals that the DAN model is able to more consistently highlight salient spectral features and less likely to overfit to spurious high-count, low-energy peaks.
+Furthermore, we have identified cases where the DAN model highlights salient spectral features instead of overfitting to spurious high-count, lower-energy peaks.
 Overall, we find that UDA is a practical tool for adapting synthetic-pretrained ML methods for radioisotope identification tasks in operational scenarios where unlabeled experimental datasets are available.

+We identify several avenues for future work.
+First, it would be valuable to consider more challenging sim-to-real scenarios, including mixed sources and low-SNR datasets.
+Second, follow-on investigations should analyze the effect of dataset size on UDA effectiveness.
+Third, a more comprehensive SHAP analysis across all isotopes and shielding configurations, potentially summarized using a global SHAP statistic, would be desirable.
+Fourth, future research should consider additional sources of domain shift, including scenarios where certain isotope classes are missing from the target-domain dataset.
+Lastly, future work should investigate a \emph{real-to-real} domain adaptation scenario in which data collected from one experiment is used in conjunction with a different but related task.